Get a free kit to market your aerial services business and attract more clients.

 The Nano QX is rated as an excellent quadcopter for new pilots.

-This recreational drone comes with brushed motors that provide a powerful lift, while being smooth enough for newer pilots to handle.
+This recreational nano quadcopter comes with brushed motors that provide a powerful lift, while being smooth enough for newer pilots to handle.
 It also comes with propeller guards standard, as you will most likely crash quite a few times while you get the hang of flying.

 The Blade Nano QX comes with two flight modes, Stability and Agility.
 You can switch between the two depending on your flight preference, and it prices in nicely at less than $100.